toddaustin07/Heatmiser/README.md

 This is a control to set the mode of the system to either Auto or Standby

 ##### Heating temperature
 When in Auto mode, this control sets the heating setpoint temperature.

-When in Standby mode, and if frost protection is enabled for your zone, this control can be used to adjust the frost setpoint temperature in the range of 7 to 17 degrees Celsius.
+When in Standby mode, if frost protection is **enabled** for your zone, this control can be used to adjust the frost setpoint temperature in the range of 7 to 17 degrees Celsius.

-Note that if in Standby mode and frost protection is disabled for your zone, this value will automatically be set to 4 degrees Celsius, and changing the value will have to affect on the thermostat.
+If in Standby mode, and frost protection is **disabled** for your zone, this value will automatically be set to 4 degrees Celsius, and changing the value will have no affect on the thermostat.

 ##### Hold
 Tapping the button will request Hold to be enabled; tapping again will disable.
 The hold duration requested is configured below.